gbiz123/shopee-captcha-solver/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 # Pull request
 **Please consider cloning this repository and making adjustments as needed to the code.
-By far the quickest way to get a new feature is to do it yourself.**
+Often times issues can be fixed very quickly by making very small adjustments to the code.**